MaicoTimmerman/uva_numerical_recipes/README.md

 Don't forget to:
 + Install pep8 and pyflakes, **VERY IMPORTANT!**
++ Add your report in the docs folder of the assigment, and call it report.pdf.
 + Put your names in the $(STUDENT_NAMES) variable in the makefile.
 + Put your names in all the python files
 + Run `make` frequently to prevent a lot of work later on.